dswarm/dswarm-graph-neo4j/README.md

 To compile the package to be able to run the JUnit tests, you need to run maven with the ````TEST```` profile.

 Note: the database wouldn't get cleaned after the unit tests were executed, so you need to take care of cleaning up the database to ensure test correctness.
-You ca also call
+You can also call

         http://localhost:7474/graph/maintain/delete